OctoidGames/PlaylistParser/README.md

 after the script is done, you will now be able to run the python script.
 Use `python3 PlaylistToMp3.py` to run it and fill in the prompts as given

 # wanted features:
-* GUI to manually input song artists and titles the program got wrong
 * windows translation